 Outstanding loss drafts ("OLD") at December 31, 2005 on a pooled basis totaled \$1,415,474,005.
 The Company uses the term "OLD" for paid loss clearing.
 The OLD account is not related to outstanding loss drafts.
 This balance is net of approximately \$12 billion in unmatched debit amounts and \$10.5 billion in unmatched credits.
-The amount allocated to the Company based on its 38% pooling percentage is \$509,570,641 (36% X \$1,415,474,005).
+The amount allocated to the Company based on its 10% pooling percentage is \$141,547,401 (10% of \$1,415,474,005).
 During the years 2004 and 2005 the Company was in the process of remediating this account.
 As of December 31, 2005, \$70 million in unsupported pooled debit amounts were reserved for future write off.

 The remediation process has continued into years 2006 and 2007.
-In the third quarter of 2006, an additional unsupported \$225 million was reserved for future write off.
-In the fourth quarter another \$111.5 million was reserved for future write off.
-Unsupported December 31, 2005 balances of \$406.5 million have thus far been reserved for future write off as of December 31, 2005 and December 31, 2006.
-The Company's share of this reserve is \$146,340,000.
+In the third quarter of 2006, an additional unsupported \$225 million was reserved for future write-off.
+In the fourth quarter another \$111.5 million was reserved for future write-off.
+Unsupported December 31, 2005 balances of \$406.5 million have thus far been reserved for future write-off as of December 31, 2006.
+The Company's share of this reserve is \$40,650,000.

-As of December 31, 2005, the Company required significant outside resources to assist them in this remediation process.
-This is due to the fact that many of the numerous accounts, whose activity has flowed through the OLD account, have not been reconciled for many years.
+As of December 31, 2005, the Company continues to require significant outside resources to assist them in this remediation process.
+This is due to the fact that many of the numerous accounts, whose activity has flowed through the outstanding loss drafts account, have not been reconciled for many years.
 The Company continues to monitor activity in the OLD account.
 The examiners are uncertain whether additional reserves / write-offs of OLD amounts will be necessary.